Skatteetaten/mva-meldingen/docs/english/faq/index.md

 The goal of the project is to achieve increased compliance, equal competitive conditions, simplification for reporting businesses, and a more effective administration of the VAT system.
 The new VAT-return will be launched on 1 January 2022.

 ##### New sales and purchases report.
-A proposition for a new solution for reporting on sales and purchases is currently in a mandatory public consultation.
+A proposal for a new solution for reporting on sales and purchases is currently in a mandatory public consultation.
 The proposed solution will help both businesses and the Tax Administration to ensure equal treatment and prevent unlawful distortion of competition for businesses.
 The deadline for the consultation is november 26, 2021.
 [The proposal can be found here](https://www.skatteetaten.no/rettskilder/type/horinger/opplysningsplikt-salgs-og-kjopstransaksjoner/)

 ### Will there be a transition period from the old to the new services?
 Coordinated Register Notification part 2 is no longer available for changing or deleting an application until the second quarter of 2021.